clsty/dots-hyprarch/README.md

 note that `string "org.mpris.MediaPlayer2.firefox.instance_1_37"` does NOT work.

-If for some reason, firefox still does not have dbus `org.mpris.MediaPlayer2.plasma-browser-integration` showing up, consider creating a new profile using `firefox --ProfileManager` and install the Plasma Integration extension again, restart firefox with the new profile and try again.
+If for some reason, firefox still does not have dbus `org.mpris.MediaPlayer2.plasma-browser-integration` showing up, consider the following steps:
+1. Create a new profile using `firefox --ProfileManager`.
+2. Launch firefox with the newprofile and install the Plasma Integration extension again.
+3. Restart firefox with the new profile and try again.

 Note: `playerctl -F metadata` may also be helpful for debugging.